lsst-dm/dmtn-021/index.rst

 difference run with decorrelation turned on or off, and with a 5.5-* :math:`\sigma` *or 5.0-* :math:`\sigma` *detection threshold.*

+We matched the catalogs of detections between the uncorrected ("undecorrelated") and decorrelated image differences (to within :math:`5^{\prime\prime}`), and found that 45 of the 47 ``diaSources`` detected in the decorrelated image are also detected in the uncorrected image difference.
+We compared the aperture photometry of the 45 matched ``diaSources`` in the two catalogs (using the ``base_CircularApertureFlux_50_0_flux`` measurement) using a linear regression to quantify any differential offset and scaling.
+(We did not filter to remove dipoles, as the ``DipoleClassification`` task is still a work in progress and doing so would remove a large number of ``diaSources``.
+We found that there is no significant photometric offset between measurements in the two images, while the flux measurement is :math:`\sim 4.5 \pm 0.5\%` lower in the decorrelated image.
+Unsurprisingly, the quantified errors in the flux measurements (``base_CircularApertureFlux_50_0_fluxSigma``) are :math:`\sim 120 \pm 5\%` greater in the decorrelated image.

-5. Conclusions and future work
+4. Conclusions and future work
 ==============================

+We need to investigate the results presented here for a greater number of image differences.
+This work is currently underway.

-Some conclusions are going to go here.
+Some general conclusions are going to go here.

-5.1.
+4.1.
 Accounting for spatial variations in noise (variance) and matching kernel
 ------------------------------------------------------------------------------

 There are likely to be spatial variations across an image of the PSF